liddiard/personal-website-gatsby/src/pages/project/nytimes-internship.md

 The old search form required a user to fill out several inputs, explicitly filtering by multiple fields to get relevant results.
 Results were displayed in a table that was difficult to scan quickly because information to identify an asset was spread across the screen without visual hierarchy.

-I formatted the new search results in a familiar Google-style layout which emphasized a matching item's slug – a unique, human-readable identifier that a journalist would quickly recognize.
+I formatted the new search results in a familiar Google-style layout which emphasized a matching item’s slug – a unique, human-readable identifier that a journalist would quickly recognize.
 I got rid of the several form elements in favor of a single search box.

 The UI displays example searches that demonstrate how to narrow a search easily by adding e.g. a relevant section or author to the query.
 Search results update as one types for instant feedback.